LaMia Flight 2933: Bolivian criminal investigations

-An arrest warrant was issued for Celia Castedo Monasterio, the employee of AASANA in Santa Cruz who had refused to approve Flight 2933's flight plan - it was later approved by another official.
+An arrest warrant was issued for Celia Castedo Monasterio, the employee of AASANA in Santa Cruz who had approved Flight 2933's flight plan - it was later approved by another official.
 She fled the country seeking political asylum in Brazil, claiming that after the crash she had been pressured by her superiors to alter a report she had made before the aircraft took off and that she feared that Bolivia would not give her a fair trial; she was placed under arrest in Brazil in 2024 pending extradition to Bolivia.

 Gustavo Vargas Villegas, the son of Gustavo Vargas Gamboa, was detained for allegedly using his influence as director of DGAC's aircraft registry to have LaMia's aircraft given an operational clearance.
 A prosecutor involved with the case told reporters that "the prosecution has collected statements and evidence showing the participation of the accused in the crimes of misusing influence, conduct incompatible with public office and a breach of duties."